fansu/TwittMap/README.md

 Files
 -----
 README						- this file
-AutoDeploy			 		- folder contins AwsAuto.java file using AmazonS3Client to creat a S3 bucket, upload .war file to this
-							bucket,and linked this file to a application's enviroment.
-Elastic Beanstalk API is used to create an application and environment, Elastic LoadBalancing API is used to configure load balancing. contains an example.war and a credentials file
+AutoDeploy			 		- folder contains AwsAuto.java file using AmazonS3Client to creaet a S3 bucket, upload .war file to this bucket, and linked this file to a application's enviroment.
+Elastic Beanstalk API is used to create an application and environment, Elastic LoadBalancing API is used to configure load balancing.

 Internal Design
 ---------------

 Features:
 1. Display twitts' location on map with predefined keywords search ('halloween', 'USAirway', 'NewYork', 'Columbia')
 2. Display twitts' location based on time range filter